News article hero image

 2%

-3. And 3% are currently living in sheltered accommodation.
+1. And 1% of UK adults are currently living in sheltered accommodation.

 *To calculate the number of adults in the UK, we obtained general population data from the Office for National Statistics.
 This gave us the most up-to-date figure for the UK population (66,796,807).
 We then subtracted the number of under 18s in the UK from this figure, which gave us the total adult population.
 Using this, we could then extrapolate the findings of our survey to present them as a proportion of the population.